top of page

 2. Remove Yard Debris

 Leaf piles, firewood stacks, brush, and thick mulch can create ideal hiding spots for fleas and the animals that carry them.
+Cleaning up these areas removes flea shelter.

 3. Don’t Feed Wildlife

 Leaving pet food outdoors or placing bird feeders close to the house can attract animals like raccoons and rodents that carry fleas.
+Keep feeders away from pet areas and avoid leaving food outside overnight.

 4. Watch Shady Resting Areas